emilybrooks/emilybrooks.github.io/tms.md

 after energy drain:
 naga's blessing
-chakra drop to recover ep
+soma droplet to recover ep
 clap track (need to get back to 2sp)

 after medeus's mabufudyne phase he will only use tail, so have yashiro use diamondsplitter instead of counter